rpidproject/puppet/README.md

         ```
 4. Commit the updated `site.yaml` changes to your local clone and push to GitHub.

+5. If you If you want to encrypt any information in the RPID configuration, such as service and handle passwords, etc., you can use the [hiera-eyaml](https://puppet.com/blog/encrypt-your-data-using-hiera-eyaml) gem to put encrypted data in the `data/secret.eyaml` file rather than in `data/site.yaml`.

 ### Step 3: Bootstrap Your Server

 #### AWS: Quick Start with Amazon Web Services (via AWS Console)